About the 2025 Re-Precincting

 The proposed boundary adjustments appeared twice on the Commissioners Court Agenda:

-- Thursday, November 13, 2025: an item to notice the proposed changes and set a date for a public hearing
+- Thursday, November 13, 2025: Item approved to notice the proposed changes to election precincts and set a date for a Public Hearing to adopt those proposed changes.

 If you have questions about this project and the below election precinct boundary proposals, please contact: